QUARK-framework/QUARK-framework/README.md

 ### Module Structure

-A valid QUARK module must implement the `preprocess` and `postprocess` functions, which are abstract functions specified in `quark.core.CORE`.
+A valid QUARK module must implement the `preprocess` and `postprocess` functions, which are abstract functions specified in `quark.core.Core`.

 `example_module.py`
 ```python